 CCNA 200-301 Certification FAQs

 CCNA 200-301 is a single exam that is 120-minutes in duration with approximately 100 questions.
-Cisco has updated 10% of the CCNA exam with new topics effective 08/20/2024.
-Cisco permits the option of either in-person or online testing.
+Cisco has recently updated 10% of the CCNA exam with new topics.
+There is the option of either in-person or online testing.

 Cisco Exam NumberCCNA 200-301 (v1.1)